It doesn’t take a genius to see why guys want to learn how to look handsome and attractive:

 On the flip side, when your skin isn’t a perfect 10, it’s a lot more obvious—and a lot harder to correct.

-Whether you have acne, sun damage or premature wrinkles, fixing an existing skin problem is a lot harder than preventing it from happening in the first place.
+Whether you have acne, dark circles, sun damage or premature wrinkles, fixing an existing skin problem is a lot harder than preventing it from happening in the first place.

 Fortunately, adopting a daily skincare regimen that will keep your skin looking healthy and young is easy.